vaskardahal/aws-data-engineer-associate/Storage/DynamoDB.md

 			a1[Tables]
 			b1[Items]
 			c1[Attributes]
+			d1["Primary Keys (mandatory)"]
 		end

 		subgraph SQL[SQL]
 			a2[Tables]
 			b2[Rows or Records]
 			c2[Columns or Fields]
+			d2["Primary Keys (optional)"]
 		end

 		a1 ==> a2
 		b1 ==> b2
 		c1 ==> c2
+		d1 ==> d2

 		style NoSQL color:#6ef7ed,fill:#40594f
 		style SQL color:#6ef7ed,fill:#40594f

 ```
+* Data elements stored in the table make up attributes.
+* A unique group of attributes will give an item.
+Its worth noting that a single item cannot exceed 400KB in DynamoDB.
+* Primary key:
+	* A mandatory key made of one or more attributes.
+	* Primary key is used to retrieve the data.
+	* This is why knowing access patterns is essential in the table design.
 ### RDS vs DynamoDB
 | Characterstic     | Relational DBMS                                                                                                                                                                                                                                                                    | Amazon DynamoDB                                                                                                                                                                                                                                                                                                                                                     |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |